Migration from MySQL to TiDB to handle tens of millions of rows of data per day

 We studied many distributed database solutions in the community and came upon TiDB.
 As the protocol layer of TiDB is compatible with MySQL and it supports complex query, we can power our applications without changing a single line of code.
 Besides, there is hardly any migration cost.

-In the process of test deployment, we used the Syncer tool, provided by TiDB, to deploy TiDB as a MySQL Slave to the MySQL master of the original business, testing the compatibility and stability of read/write.
+In the process of test deployment, we used the Syncer tool, provided by TiDB, to deploy TiDB as a MySQL secondary to the MySQL primary of the original business, testing the compatibility and stability of read/write.
 After a while, the system was proved to perform well in read/write so we decided to move the read request of the business layer to TiDB.
 Later, we also switch the write business to the TiDB cluster, making the system online smoothly.